ongardie/configs/apt/README.md

-The files in this directory are meant to be installed in `/etc/apt/` on a Debian 11 (Bullseye) system.
-See also the `debian-base` and `debian-desktop` package lists in the root of this repository.
+The files in this directory are meant to be installed in `/etc/apt/` on a Debian 12 (Bookworm) system.
+See also the `debian-base` and `debian-desktop` package lists in the root of this repository, which contain lists of useful packages.

 ## Sources

-The file `sources.list` and the directory `sources.list.d` contain lists of package repositories.
+The directory `sources.list.d` contains lists of package repositories.

 ## Preferences